 Our corporate governance guidelines provide that, if the chair of our board of directors is a member of management or does not otherwise qualify as independent, the independent members of our board of directors may elect among themselves a lead independent director.
-Mr. Remer is our chairman.
-As Mr. Remer is not an "independent director," our board of directors has appointed Richard A. Simonson to serve as our lead independent director.
+Effective at the time of effectiveness of the registration statement of which this prospectus forms a part, Mr. Remer will become our chairman.
+As Mr. Remer is not an "independent director," our board of directors has appointed Richard A. Simonson to serve as our lead independent director, effective at the time of effectiveness of the registration statement of which this prospectus forms a part.
 The lead independent director's responsibilities include, but are not limited to: presiding over all meetings of the board of directors at which the chair of the board of directors is not present, including any executive sessions of the independent directors; approving board meeting schedules and agendas; and acting as the liaison between the independent directors on the one hand and the chief executive officer and chair of our board of directors on the other.
 Our corporate governance guidelines further provide the flexibility for our board of directors to modify our leadership structure in the future as it deems appropriate.